Mites on Dogs: 3 Simple Natural Home Remedies

 Preventing an Infestation of Dog Mites

-Prevention is always better than cure, which holds true for parasite infestations in dogs.
+Prevention is always better than cure, which is true for dogs’ parasite infestations.
 Dogs catch mites easily, so cleaning your dog’s ears regularly with a damp cloth can help prevent mites, but avoid over-cleaning to maintain a balance of healthy ear bacteria.

-Maintaining a strong immune system in dogs is also fundamental to naturally ward off parasites, including dog mites:
+Maintaining a strong immune system in dogs is fundamental to ward off parasites, including dog mites, naturally:

 • Provide your dog with the finest diet of whole foods, opting for raw or lightly cooked that is within your budget.